-Aled is best known as the choir boy who reached the UK top 5 in 1985 with ‘Walking in the Air’, the theme tune from the film The Snowman.
+Singer Aled Jones, MBE, is best known as the choir boy who reached number 5 in the UK singles chart in 1985 with ‘Walking in the Air’, the theme tune from the film The Snowman.
 As a musician he has been very successful with 29 albums and 11 singles to his career credit.
-He has sung for the rich and famous, including The Queen and Pope John Paul the Second.
-But despite his musical prowess, Aled is actually best known as the presenter of the long running TV series Songs of Praise.
+He has sung for the rich and famous, including HM Queen Elizabeth II and Pope John Paul II.
+But despite his musical prowess, Aled is probably best known as the presenter of the long running TV series Songs of Praise.
 He said,

 Aled grew up in a Christian home and remembers that the family always went to church.
 His first grasp of the reality of God and the love of Jesus Christ was at Sunday School when he was just four years old.

 “It was a happy time for me.
 There’s nothing quite so rewarding as learning to sing a note so pure that it reverberates around God’s house.
 I still consider sacred choral music and especially hymns as the best music ever written.”

 Things change for a choirboy when his voice breaks.
 Although Aled’s voice broke fairly late at 16, he had to take an enforced break from singing, and he began to drift away from both God and church.
 He began working in television presenting a number of children’s TV programmes.
 Aled studied at The Royal Academy of Music and The Bristol Old Vic Theatre School before beginning his adult music career.
 He realised what he was missing and eventually came back to Christ as a young adult.
 Presenting has become his career and Aled has worked on a number of TV and radio programmes, but it was working on Songs of Praise that brought a special reality to his Christian faith.

 He feels that his life has been considerably enriched by working on Songs Of Praise.
 During breaks in filming, Aled would often sit quietly in a church pew.
-It was at those time he was able to reflect on his faith and to really sense the presence of God.
+It was at those times he was able to reflect on his faith and to really sense the presence of God.
 He has described his mission on Songs of Praise as ‘making Christianity more accessible to people’.
 The programme continues to have around 20 million weekly viewers.

 “Christianity is real, it’s now, it’s happening and it’s exciting! it is not sedate or simply part of history.
 Jesus toppled over the market stalls in the Temple!
 This is a person with passion, a person with love, with blood running through his veins.
 That’s what it’s all about for me.”